bullet-train-co/bullet_train-core/README.md

 ## Code of Conduct

-Everyone interacting in the BulletTrain::ScopeValidator project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/bullet_train-scope_validator/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Bullet Train Scope Validator project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/bullet-train-co/bullet_train-scope_validator/blob/master/CODE_OF_CONDUCT.md).